Heyitsmepranil/Student-Management-System-on-C/README.md

 # Student-Management-System-on-C
 📘 Student Management System (CRUD in C)

 This project is a menu-driven Student Management System developed in C that performs basic CRUD operations (Create, Read, Update, Delete) using file handling.
-The Code is written in linux and error may occur in other platforms.

 🚀 Features
 Create: Add new student records